-Not In Client's Voice Too Much Legalese Too Much Detail I was persecuted because I belong to the group of Salvadoran females in relationships they are unable to leave.
-When I told them I did not want to join their gang they became more menacingThis triggered a melee with the whole group involved in kicking meSome police belatedly came to ostensibly "investigate" but their investigation was cursory and superficial and no arrests were made.
-(See Tab P, DOS Human Rights On May 1, 2010, three gang members stopped me after school and threatened me
+Not In Client's Voice

+I was persecuted because I belong to the group of Salvadoran females in relationships they are unable to leave.

+Too Much Legalese

+When I told them I did not want to join their gang they became more menacing...This triggered a melee with the whole group involved in kicking me...Some police belatedly came to ostensibly "investigate" but their investigation was cursory and superficial and no arrests were made.
+(See Tab P, DOS Human Rights Report.)